 A minimum of 5.5 KW with a 30-amp breaker will be required to sufficiently power the 30 amp service.

 INVERTOR (option)

-The Inverter powers the TV and one additional labeled 110 volt receptacle.
 The inverter converts 12 volt electricity from your batteries into 110 volt power.
 The switch for the inverter is located under the monitor panel.